s0600204/playscript-autoscroller/README.rst

 The latter category currently comprises of the following:

 * python (3.8 or better)
-* Qt5
+* either Qt5 or Qt6
-* Qt5 SVG module
+* the matching Qt5/Qt6 SVG module

-The program also supports importing of PDF documents on non-Windows systems when running with the PyQt5 bindings.
-This may be enabled by also installing:
+The program optionally supports the import and displaying of PDF documents.
+To use this functionality:

-* Poppler
+* If using Qt6, then the ``Qt6 WebEngine`` module will be needed.

-* Poppler-Qt5 bindings (might be installed as part of Poppler)
+* If using PyQt5, then both ``Poppler`` and its Qt5 bindings (which might be installed as part of ``Poppler``) will be needed.

 The dependencies that are installable via ``pip`` are installed thusly (if not already); the list of run-time dependencies may be found in the ``setup.cfg``